Dog Food Labels: What “Complete” and “Complementary” Really Mean

 Complete or complementary.

 That one word can tell you whether the product is meant to be your dog’s main food or only part of the diet.
-And yes, this matters.
-A pouch can look like dinner, smell like dinner, cost like dinner, and still not be intended as the whole meal.

 Very rude behaviour from packaging.